 NOCIL Ltd has announced the expansion project at Dahej before the global recession of 2008 struck.
 The company delayed the project a bit acknowledging the changed scenario due to the slowdown.
 (FY2009 annual report, page 14):

-However, despite the delays, the company could complete the project within the estimated project cost.
+However, despite the delays, the company could complete the project within the estimated project cost in FY2013 (Annual report, page 9):

 The ability to complete a delayed project within the earlier cost estimates indicates good project execution skills on part of the management.
 An investor would appreciate that many times, we notice that delayed project witness significant cost overruns.